-- Our strategic approach is to invest in long-term, critical energy infrastructure that provides reliable delivery of energy to customers in the United States. - Our investment approach is to develop or acquire assets that provide stable cash distributions and opportunities for new capital additions, while maintaining a low-risk profile.
-We are opportunistic and disciplined in our approach when identifying new investments. - Our operational approach is to maximize the utilization of our pipeline systems, with a commitment to safe and reliable operations.
+- Our strategy is to invest in long-life, critical energy infrastructure that provides reliable delivery of energy to customers. - Our investment approach is to develop or acquire assets that provide stable cash distributions and opportunities for new capital additions, while maintaining a low-risk profile.
+We are opportunistic and disciplined in our approach when identifying new investments. - Our goal is to maximize revenue opportunities over the long-term through efficient utilization of our pipeline systems and appropriate business strategies, while maintaining a commitment to safe and reliable operations.

-Our Relationship with TransCanada
+Relationship with TransCanada